FOR MORE INFORMATION, CONTACT

 Brandon Brown earned degrees from Indiana University in medicine and philosophy.
 He is tenured Professor in the departments of Radiology, Pediatrics, Obstetrics and Gynecology, Surgery, Philosophy, and Medical Humanities at Indiana University, and he teaches in the School of Medicine.
 His clinical research investigations are focused on placental perfusion imaging, and the use of MRI in pregnancies with complex fetal anomalies.
 Dr. Brown serves on the section on bioethics for the American Academy of Pediatrics.
 He was the Berlin Scholar for Ethics and Professionalism in 2018.
 He has delivered more than 100 invited lectures on the topics of medical and fetal ethics, medical professionalism, and moral injury among physicians, in addition to fetal and placental MR imaging.
 He practices medicine as a fetal and pediatric radiologist at Riley Hospital for Children at Indiana University Health.

-Cody F. Feikles is the Regional Director of Ethics for Christus Health Spohn in Corpus Christi, TX.
-He is also the Managing Editor for the academic journal, Theoretical Medicine and Bioethics, an international forum for interdisciplinary studies in the ethics of health care and in the philosophy and methodology of medical practice and biomedical research.
+Cody F. Feikles is the Regional Director of Ethics for Christus Health - South Texas, a Catholic Healthcare System with presence in Texas, Arkansas, New Mexico, Louisiana, Georgia, Mexico, Colombia, and Chile.
+In this role he regularly handles complex clinical ethics consultations, provides ethics education to medical residents, nurses, staff, and students, and manges their ethics policies.
+He is also the Managing Editor for the academic journal, Theoretical Medicine and Bioethics, an international forum for interdisciplinary studies in the ethics of health care and in the philosophy of medicine.
 Cody is also working toward his Ph.D. in Bioethics with the Ateneo Pontificio Regina Apostolorum in Rome.
-Cody completed his Bachelor of Arts degree in Theology from Gannon University, his Master of Theological Studies degree from Boston College, and his Master of Arts degree in Catholic Clinical Ethics from The Catholic University of America and Georgetown University.
-Cody is very interested in contemporary debates within Catholic moral theology and academic bioethics as well as practical issues within Catholic clinical bioethics.
-The topic of “The Future of Catholic Health Care Ministries and Hospitals” is of particular interest given Cody’s academic and clinical background and present involvement.
+Cody completed his Bachelor of Arts degree in Theology from Gannon University, his Master of Theological Studies degree from Boston College, his Master of Arts degree in Catholic Clinical Ethics from The Catholic University of America and Georgetown University, and his Healthcare Ethics Consultant Certification with the American Society for Bioethics and Humanities.
+Cody is very interested in academic debates within Catholic moral theology and bioethics as well as practical issues within Catholic clinical bioethics.
+The topic of “The Unique Mission of Catholic Health Care within a Secular Culture” is of particular interest given Cody’s academic and clinical background and present involvement.

 1177 W Loop South, Ste.
 940